onpix/LCDPNet/README.md

 ## Contact Me

-If you have any question, feel free to open issues or contact me via hywang26-c@my.cityu.edu.hk.
+If you have any question, feel free to open issues or contact me via cs.why@my.cityu.edu.hk.